michael2012z/BitBible/markdown/KJV/files/Lev.md

 27. When a bullock, or a sheep, or a goat, is brought forth, then it shall be seven days under the dam; and from the eighth day and thenceforth it shall be accepted for an offering made by fire unto the Lord.

-28. And whether it be cow or ewe, ye shall not kill it and her young both in one day.ewe: or, she goat
+28. And whether it be cow or ewe, ye shall not kill it and her young both in one day.

 29. And when ye will offer a sacrifice of thanksgiving unto the Lord, offer it at your own will.